Wills

 Step 3: Create alternate plans

 What happens if your main beneficiary predeceases you?
 What if you are both involved in a common accident?
-These “what if” scenarios require careful thought and are where most estate plans need the most attention.
+The “what if” situations demand proper evaluation because they represent the most vital aspects which need to be addressed in estate planning.

 Step 4: Step through the service